 California Speech-Language Pathologists are busy, busy professionals.
-Whether you’re in a private practice or a clinic or a larger facility, it’s a good bet that your free time is limited.
-It’s not surprising then that the last thing on your radar is going to be deciphering sometimes confusing and contradictory rules about approved and accepted continuing education requirements.
+Whether you're in private practice or a clinic or a larger facility, it's a good bet that your free time is limited.
+It's not surprising then that the last thing on your radar is going to be deciphering sometimes confusing and contradictory rules about approved and accepted continuing education requirements.
 On the surface, it seems like the California Speech-Language & Audiology & Hearing Aid Dispensers Board require all SLPs to complete 26 hours of continuing education on a biennial basis with a home study limit of six hours.
-That’s not great for those aforementioned busy practitioners.
-Finding the time and resources to attend 20 hours of live classes is definitely going to cause you some headaches.
+That's not great for those aforementioned busy practitioners.
+Finding the time and resources to attend 20 hours of live classes are definitely going to cause you some headaches.

 The Board does, however, remove the home study limit for online courses that are interactive.
-That’s good, yes?
-It certainly is, but it does pose it’s own set of problems, mainly finding good courses that qualify as interactive.
+That's good, yes?
+It certainly is, but it does pose its own set of problems, mainly finding good courses that qualify as interactive.
 There are a few things that you should look for to confirm that the courses will qualify.

 Are The Courses ASHA Approved?

 Approved providers are required to display these logos on their site and attached to courses in order to comply with strict ASHA regulations, giving you the confidence that the course you are signing up for is accepted by the California Board.
 If you can't find either of these marks, steer clear!

 Are The Courses Interactive?